alejocb/rgbdtam/README.md

 3-) Depth - RGB offset

 depth_rgb_offset: [double].
 Offset between the timestamps of depth and rgb images.
 Default: -0.020 (TUM dataset).

+4-) Do relocalization

+use_relocalization: [bool].
+If true, the system will try to detect when it is lost and will try to relocalize.

 # Contact